-Term Date Information Term 2 Week 6 Tuesday 2nd June Stage 5 Course Selection Handbook distributed to students and parents/carers via Compass.
+Term Date Information Term 2 Week 6 Tuesday 31st May Stage 5 Course Selection Handbook distributed to students and parents/carers via Compass.
 The handbook will also be available on the College Website and Year 9 Homeroom Google Classrooms.
 Students will be required to read through guide and discuss with parents the courses they would like to choose.
-Week 7 Tuesday 9 th June KLA Leaders will be available in the Innovation Centre during Break 1 to answer any questions students may have regarding course selections.
-Parents/Carers can also ask any questions using this form .
-Week 8 Monday 15 th June Elective course preferences due.Students submit course preferences online and return hard copy to College Reception Term 3 Week 1 Students will receive their elective confirmations for Year 9 2021.
+Week 6 Wednesday 1st June Stage 5 2023 Information Night 6:30 - 7:30pm Online - Zoom Week 9 Monday 20th June Elective course preferences due.
+Students submit course preferences online and return hard copy to College Reception Term 3 Week 2 Students will receive their elective confirmations for Year 9 2023.